mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 CONTENTS

-Maps marked with an asterix (*) are not multiplayer safe.
-They will cause desyncs in human vs human multiplayer battles, unfortunately.
+Maps marked with a single asterisk (*) are not multiplayer safe.
+They will cause desyncs in human vs human multiplayer battles.
 They work fine in skirmish however.
 These maps are also marked with a pair of dice in the level thumbnail images.
+Maps marked with two asterisks (**) feature radioactive clouds (usually in the center of the map) that can destroy your ships if you fly into them.
+These maps are marked with a yellow triangle in the level thumbnail images.

 (2P) BLOCK MAZE *
 A 3D cube with randomized internal walls.
 Navigate the passageways to assault